 The iCons Application Process

-Students interested in joining the iCons Program who are pursuing laboratory-based majors in the College of Natural Sciences, the College of Engineering and the School of Public Health, submit an application in the fall semester of freshman year.
+Students interested in joining the iCons Program who are pursuing majors in the College of Natural Sciences, the College of Engineering and the School of Public Health, submit an application in the fall semester of freshman year.
 The program is designed to be undertaken one course per year over the course of four years, and is therefore best suited for entering freshmen.
-However, sophomores are allowed to apply, knowing that they will have to double up on courses near the end of the program.
+However, sophomores are allowed to apply, knowing that they will have to take the 2nd and 3rd course concurrently, near the end of the program

 The iCons application is available for completion on the iCons website from September through mid-October.
 Students must submit their applications online.
 Admissions Committee decisions will be communicated to applicants prior to the pre-registration period for spring semester.